We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The company offers classes ranging from 15 to 60 minutes, so there are options for everyone, regardless of what their weekly schedule looks like.

 Personal training sessions can also be beneficial, especially for those who prefer having someone to help them stay motivated or hold them accountable.
+But these do cost extra per session.

 If the Mirror is out of your price range, plenty of budget-friendly alternatives are available, including online fitness programs and free workout videos.
+You could also consider Peloton’s app-only membership, which doesn’t require any large equipment purchase but does still have a monthly fee that’s about $5 more than the Lululemon Studio membership.

 Wondering how the Mirror stacks up to other home fitness options?
 Here’s a quick comparison of some of its closest competitors: